 Crestwyn Behavioral Health’s adolescent inpatient program is designed to care for the unique needs of adolescents who have developed mental illness and/or substance use disorders.
-Our program is intended for adolescents age 12 to 17, though we are able to care for certain 10- and 11-year-olds depending on clinical appropriateness.
+Our program is intended for adolescents age 13 to 17, though we are sometimes able to care for younger ages depending on clinical appropriateness.
 During inpatient treatment, which usually lasts between 10 and 14 days, adolescents live at our treatment center while participating in individual therapy, group therapy, and other scheduled services throughout each treatment day.

 Care in our adolescent inpatient program begins with the admissions process.
 With adolescents, this usually means that parents, guardians, or other loved ones contact a member of our admissions team to schedule an appointment for an assessment, though we also offer walk-in assessments.
 The process begins with the assessment counselor conducting a brief screening conversation to collect demographic and insurance information as well as gathering clinical history and discussing the individual’s needs.
 The assessment counselor then brings this information to the psychiatrist, who makes a final determination of acceptance and a recommendation for a level of treatment, such as inpatient care.